dannynday/Supervised-Machine-Learning-SML-/README.md

     * Print the classification report.

-### Predict a Logistic Regression Model with Resampled Training Data
+### 3.Predict a Logistic Regression Model with Resampled Training Data

 Here, I resampled the training data and then reevaluate the model.
 Specifically, I used `RandomOverSampler`.